shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "Well - maybe we should turn it into a story.
 Like Mama says."

-That was Sylvie's favorite game with Holly, to make up silly stories all day long, whether it was about someone feeding ducks at the park or the nice man at the post office.
-Easy enough for Sylvie to do, Henry thought - that was what she did all day, every day.
-And she had certainly trained Holly to follow in her footsteps.
+That was Sylvia's favorite game with Holly, to make up silly stories all day long, whether it was about someone feeding ducks at the park or the nice man at the post office.

 "Well then, I'll do my best."
 Henry set his spade down on the ground, and sat back on his haunches.
 How did every good story begin?
 "Once upon a time, there was a good, wise king, who ruled over a vast kingdom..."